koolio/kool/samples/kool-template-bind-sample/ReadMe.md

 # Kool Template Bind Sample

-This sample shows how to perform real time [Kool Templates](http://kool.io/templates.html), updating the DOM in place inside the template
+This sample shows how to perform real time [Kool Templates](http://kool.io/templates.html), updating the DOM in place inside the template based on DOM events.

 You can run this sample in a web browser using JavaScript, or in a rich Java client with JavaFX.

 Here's a breakdown of the source code used to implement this:

 * [test.kool.myapp.MyApp.kt](https://github.com/koolio/kool/blob/master/samples/kool-template-bind-sample/src/main/kotlin/test/kool/myapp/MyApp.kt) the actual application which interacts with the DOM using the standard [kotlin.browser](http://jetbrains.github.com/kotlin/versions/snapshot/apidocs/kotlin/browser/package-summary.html) package.
-* [sampleTemplate()](https://github.com/koolio/kool/blob/master/samples/kool-template-bind-sample/src/main/kotlin/test/kool/myapp/MyApp.kt#L24) a function which is a simple [Kool Template](http://kool.io/templates.html) that generates a DOM fragment in the client including listening to click events on the button (see the use of the [onClick() function on the button](https://github.com/koolio/kool/blob/master/samples/kool-template-bind-sample/src/main/kotlin/test/kool/myapp/MyApp.kt#L35))
+* [myTemplate()](https://github.com/koolio/kool/blob/master/samples/kool-template-bind-sample/src/main/kotlin/test/kool/myapp/MyApp.kt#L22) a function which is a simple [Kool Template](http://kool.io/templates.html) that generates a DOM fragment in the client including listening to click events on the button (see the use of the [onClick() function on the button](https://github.com/koolio/kool/blob/master/samples/kool-template-bind-sample/src/main/kotlin/test/kool/myapp/MyApp.kt#L35))
+* a **Binder** is used to [bind expressions to nodes](https://github.com/koolio/kool/blob/master/samples/kool-template-bind-sample/src/main/kotlin/test/kool/myapp/MyApp.kt#L28), then perform in place DOM updates via [bind.refresh()](https://github.com/koolio/kool/blob/master/samples/kool-template-bind-sample/src/main/kotlin/test/kool/myapp/MyApp.kt#L45)

 ## Using a web browser